Raghav-Guru/Atlas-Workshop/README.md

 ## *Prerequisites for Atlas workshop :*

-* CDP DC cluster built on Squadron cluster with Data-Operational template.
+* CDP DC cluster built on Squadron with Data-Operational template.
 * Kerberize cluster using One-click scripts.
 * Update Atlas Configuration to use File Based Authentication (atlas.authentication.method.file).